Skip to Main Content

 • Artwork related to or gifted to Shepherd University

-The Special Collections materials contain books relating to West Virginia's state history, culture, and landscape.
 There is, in this archive, an emphasis on Jefferson and Berkeley Counties' history.
-In addition to the books, the Special Collections also provides space for several family papers, certain West Virginia-related journals, and other rare materials that do not circulate.
+In addition to the books, the Special Collections also provides space for the following sets of collections:

 Reference and Special Collections Librarian